AbdullahTanveer01/Advanced-Web-Solutions/README.md

+# 🚀 Advanced Web Solutions

+## 📌 Overview
+This project is a Django-based web application designed for data analytics, reporting, and pressure monitoring.
+It follows the MVT architecture and integrates multiple modules for authentication, analytics, and reporting.

+---

 # Graphene Trace - MedTech Pressure Monitoring Platform

 Production-oriented Django + MySQL web app for ingesting 32x32 pressure mat data, computing ulcer-risk metrics, and presenting clinician/patient dashboards.